MicrosoftDocs/win32/desktop-src/MMC/mmcn-filterbtn-click.md

 - Mmc.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # MMCN\_FILTERBTN\_CLICK message

 The **MMCN\_FILTERBTN\_CLICK** notification is introduced in MMC 1.2.

-The **MMCN\_FILTERBTN\_CLICK** notification message is sent to the snap-in's [**IComponent**](icomponent.md) implementation when the user clicks the filter button on the header control of a filtered view.
+The **MMCN\_FILTERBTN\_CLICK** notification message is sent to the snap-in's [**IComponent**](/windows/win32/Mmc/ns-wmidata-_msmcaevent_pcicomponenterror?branch=master) implementation when the user clicks the filter button on the header control of a filtered view.
 The snap-in responds to this notification by that displays a user interface element that allows the user to change the filter operator.
 Be aware that the filtered view mode does not affect the sort settings on the filtered list.

 ## Parameters